hashicorp/vscode-terraform/README.md

 ![](docs/code_lens.png)

-> **Note:** This feature impacts extension perfomance when opening folders with many modules present.
-If you experience slowness or high cpu utilization, open a smaller set of folders or disable this setting.
+> **Note:** This feature impacts extension performance when opening folders with many modules present.
+If you experience slowness or high CPU utilization, open a smaller set of folders or disable this setting.

 ### Formatting